 According to medical staff, after being extubated the 2nd time I started acting like a raving lunatic.
 Don’t ask me why, but apparently I was having a field day with the F word and was throwing a huge tantrum.
 I was yelling and throwing things at people.
 I was saying very hurtful stuff to the Nurses and even to my loved one.
 Up to this point they were pacifying me the best they could, but when I started pulling on my arterial-line, the party was over.
 Without telling me, they loaded me with the drug Haldol, which is basically a chemical version of straight jacket.
 Along with wrist restraints, it stopped me cold in my tracks, but it also threw me into a different reality.

-For the next 3 days, and without knowing it, I suffered severe psychosis, paranoia and delusions.
+Though I thought I was alert and in complete control of my thinking, for the next 3 full days I suffered severe psychosis, paranoia and delusions.
 I thought I was being held captive by a secret medical facility run by the some of the same doctors who took care of me in the “real” hospital.
 This facility was used to house long term critically ill patients for the local hospital, but they would deliberately keep these patients sick, so that they could make more money.
 I was kept in bed with my wrists tied, in a self-maintained pod.
 There was a nurse/guard who sat at a computer terminal right in front of my pod observing my every move.
 Oh, and the smell.
 I’ll never forget it.
 It was awful.The place reeked of a sweet citrus smelling antiseptic, which was burning my eyes and making it more difficult to breath ( this smell was actually real).

 I knew it would be very difficult, but in order to save my life I had to get out of this place.
 I had to alert the Police about what was going on in here.
 Hour after hour I sat there planning my escape.
 I carefully examined the layout of the place the best I could from my vantage point in bed and kept track of when people went on and off duty.
 I noticed an exit sign near a door about 10 feet outside of my room where the staff came and went.
 I figured that door probably led to the street.
 I knew if I could make it out of the front door, Id be OK.
 Even if I had to run out naked into the streets, it would catch someones attention and I would be saved.